 Beneath the heart of London, England, a BBMV construction crew is working 24 hours a day, seven days a week to complete the largest infrastructure project in Europe.
 But the addition of the Crossrail line to the London Underground is not the only ground they’re breaking at BBMV.

 In autumn 2016, BBMV became one of the first organizations in the world to employ a Predictive Fatigue Monitoring program in their operation.
-The program combines wearable technology with SAFTE, a US Army-developed algorithm, to measure and predict the fatigue level of BBMV workers as they arrive for duty.
+The program combines wearable technology with SAFTE, the Walter Reed Army Institute of Research at the U.S. Army Medical Research Development Command-developed algorithm, to measure and predict the fatigue level of BBMV workers as they arrive for duty.

 While Fatigue Science has provided fatigue measurement tools to industrial firms, the US military and elite sporting teams for close to a decade, the launch of their new Predictive Fatigue Monitoring Solution is now rapidly changing the game in industrial health and safety.